 Gemma has always been mistaken for being younger than her years.
 Her kindergarten teacher had to enforce a class rule because of the other children's over enthusiasm at her general smallness, ‘no one is allowed to pick Gemma up without her permission’.
 Actors should note, this rule still applies today, picking her up will not be tolerated.

-Growing up in the Mestroni household meant an automatic love for all things nerdy and cultish, be it Sci-Fi, Fantasy, Japanese video games, Tarantino or Pixar.
-During her formative years she was always on a stage somewhere, whether acting, dancing or playing music.
+Growing up in the Mestroni household meant an automatic love for all things Geeky, be it Sci-Fi, Fantasy, Japanese video games, Tarantino or Pixar.
+During her formative years she was always on stage somewhere, whether acting, dancing or playing music.
 Alas, dreams of a career as a professional drummer/rockstar were dashed when her younger brother quickly usurped her, and so she fell into the world of film and television.